-Question: How well is a project setup for diverse leadership?
+Question: How well is a project and community setup for diverse leadership?

-Leadership is central to project and community culture, and thus requires intentional design and accountability for the inclusion of others.
-The term 'leader' doesn't always resonate; if that's the case for your project, replace it with 'roles of influence'.
-As those in leadership roles have high visibility, the diversity of this group is critically important to fostering an inclusive community.
+Leadership is central to a project/community's culture and how the leadership is determined requires intentional design and accountability for the inclusion of others.
+Note the term leadership may vary depending on the project/community.
+Leadership roles have high visibility and the diversity of this group is critically important to fostering an inclusive community.

-Examples of open source leadership (aka 'roles with influence'):
+Examples of open source leadership (e.g., influential community roles):

-- Project maintainers (sometimes referred to as owners)
+- Individuals serving as project maintainers (sometimes referred to as owners)

-- Contributors who are organization members for the repository
+- Individuals who are organization members for the repository

-- Those listed in project documents as contacts for issues with builds, documentation, etc.
+- Individuals listed in project documents as contacts for issues with builds, documentation, or other community concerns

 Step 1: Understand

-The first step is to understand the principles of inclusive leadership by asking some questions.
-This is structured in 6 principles which serve as a check-list.
+The first step is to understand the principles of inclusive leadership by asking some questions that can include:

 Review & Renewal